Skip to main content

 # If Sensor is installed on same cluster as Satellite, use 'levoai-haproxy'

-# Specify below the 'Application Name' chosen earlier and Organization ID (copy from levo platform).
+# Also specify the Organization ID (copy from levo platform).

 #